Arlington County provides weekly curbside trash and recycling collection services to all single-family homes, duplexes

 Some items, while recyclable, are not accepted in your blue recycling cart.
 These items include:

 - Wire Hangers – Reuse or take back a local dry cleaner.

 - Small Bags of Shredded Paper – Reuse as kindling or for your compost pile.
 The Solid Waste Bureau also provides monthly shredding for all residents.

-- Plastic Bags – Plastic Bags cause damage to recycling facility machines.
-Try to to reuse your plastic bags.
+- Plastic Bags – Plastic bags cause damage to recycling facility machines.
+Try to reuse your plastic bags.
 Then recycle them in the bin at the grocery store.
 Plastic bubble wrap/cushioning can also be deposited at the supermarket.

 What’s Accepted As Trash?